nmadhire/brag-langchain/README.md

 ### Pre-requisites

-Ensure **Python 3.11.11** (preferred) is installed on your system.
-Follow the platform-specific instructions below to install it if not already installed.
+Ensure **Python 3.11.x** (preferred) is available on your system.
+Follow the platform-specific instructions below if you still need to install it.

 #### macOS
 1. Install [Homebrew](https://brew.sh/) if not already installed: